 In the voting stage, any shareholder chooses yes or no. The set of voting strategies depends on the acquired information which may include the PA's signal and the own signal.
-For instance, for a shareholder who acquired both kinds of information (e.g., with Subscribe-Invest), a voting strategy is a mapping $v_i : \{for, against\} \times \{a, b\} \rightarrow \{yes, no\}$ .
+For instance, for a shareholder who acquired both kinds of information (e.g., with Subscribe-Invest), a voting strategy is a mapping $v_i$ : $\{for, against\} \times \{a, b\} \rightarrow \{yes, no\}$ .
 Slightly abusing notation, we write $\sigma_i$ for the information acquisition and voting strategy of a shareholder i, and we use $\sigma = (\sigma_1, ..., \sigma_N)$ to denote a strategy profile of shareholders.

 We study Perfect Bayesian Nash equilibria, i.e., players best respond to their beliefs and update their beliefs according to Bayes' rule wherever possible.
 We focus on pure strategies, but analyze both symmetric and asymmetric strategy profiles.
-Mixed equilibria are often interpreted as pure-strategy equilibria of different players, that is, players do not literally randomize between the strategies, but the probability weight on each pure strategy rather represents the fraction of the population that plays it.
+Mixed equilibria are often interpreted as pure-strategy equilibria of different players, i.e., players do not literally randomize between the strategies, but the probability weight on each pure strategy rather represents the fraction of the population that plays it.
 Hence, they are similar to asymmetric equilibria in pure strategies, which capture heterogeneous behavior of shareholders more directly.
 Therefore, we do not additionally treat mixed equilibria.
 When there are multiple equilibria in some area, we exclude those that are Pareto-dominated by other equilibria.
 This eliminates equilibria that are due to miscoordination.

 To analyze the model we take the perspective of a regulator who compares a market with a PA, as in the game defined above, with a market in which no PA is admitted.
 The regulator maximizes welfare which coincides with maximizing decision quality in our setup.
 We will assume that costs of information acquisition, be it fee f or costs c, are relatively small compared to benefits on decision quality.
 Hence, when shareholders have to trade off costs of information acquisition with benefits of higher firm value, we will assume that the latter dominates.
 When there are two strategies with the same decision quality, then shareholders strictly prefer the one with lower costs, as we assume that costs are strictly positive.
 The quality of corporate decisions is measured by $\Pi(\sigma)$ , the ex ante probability that the decision will match the true state.
-In what follows, all proofs are relegated to Appendix A.
+In what follows, all propositions of the main text are proven in Appendix A in this document.
+Some further arguments used in the discussion in the main text are formally shown in the Supplementary Online Material (SOM), which is available here: https://bit.ly/twoexperts-SOM.